 By 1907, Sears and Roebuck was selling the then equivalent of $1.3 billion of merchandise to American families every year.
 And it’s around this time that Richard Sears saw a way to sell even more.

 Most American families at the time were still living in multi-generational housing.
 The reigning paradigm of the middle class was the Victorian home with all of these different little rooms for different family members.
 Sears looked at this idyllic scene of families living in harmony and saw … a wasted opportunity.
 Why should newlyweds move into old homes filled with old things when they could move into new homes and fill them with new things from Sears‽

-The resulting Sears Modern Home Program was a hit, particularly after the the end of World War I as the influx of returning veterans triggered a need for more housing.
+The resulting Sears Modern Home Program was a hit, particularly after the end of World War I, the influx of returning veterans triggered a need for more housing.
 Sears prefabricated almost all of these homes in giant mills situated across the country.

 Located in Cairo Illinois, the largest of these mills covered nearly 40 acres, and the sheer variety of homes it shipped out was staggering.